LouisThygesen/02466_fagprojekt_done/README.md

 ### Utils:
 Mel-spectrogram visualization (data examination), index creator (makes indices for data set) and visualization of categorical distribution for sampling.

+### Results and statistics:
+Includes the results of validation using the ASR Notebooks and the script calculating the statistics results.

 ### Generated audio:
 Add all audio samples that we refer to in the report.